lordofscripts/go-carousel/docs/README.md

 general this simple scheme works well and does not need to be cryptographically secure.

+Do you need the MD5 file hash of your chosen object?
+It is easy without installing anything that isn't already on your computer:

+On **Windows** use **PowerShell**: `Get-FileHash E:\goCarousel.png -Algorithm MD5`

+On **Linux** use any terminal window and type: `md5sum /path/to/goCarousel.png`

 ## Sponsors

 *Become a sponsor and get your name listed here!*